 [V] Debugging Tools for Windows

-3. After the installation you may use architecture specific version.
+3. After the installation, you may use an architecture-specific version.
 I used x64:

 4. Syntax for using the “symchk”: